-IHO Member States did not support the proposal submitted by HSSC to exempt certain changes to S-100 "IHO Universal Hydrographic Data Model" from the requirement for formal approval by Member States according to the terms set out in IHO Resolution 2/2007 as amended (CL 49/2012).
+IHO Member States did not support the proposal submitted by HSSC to exempt certain 29/2012); changes to S-100 "IHO Universal Hydrographic Data Model" from the requirement for • 5th French edition of INT 1 "Symbols, Abformal approval by Member States according breviations and Terms used on Charts", pubto the terms set out in IHO Resolution 2/2007 as amended (CL 49/2012).

-Based on a proposal submitted by Canada, the HSSC agreed to establish a working group to develop a surface current product specification based on S-100 and adopted its terms of reference (CL 102/2012).
+Based on a proposal submitted by Canada, • 5th edition of INT 3 "Use of Symbols and the HSSC agreed to establish a working Abbreviations", published by the United group to develop a surface current product Kingdom on behalf of the IHO (CL 8/2012). specification based on S-100 and adopted its terms of reference (CL 102/2012).